Fred G. Martin

 csta-headshot-befunky-underpainting.png

 Hi, everyone!
-I started at UT San Antonio on August 1, 2023 as professor and chair of computer science.
-Beginning June 1, 2025, I am Interim Dean of our new College of AI, Cyber, and Computing, which will launch on September 1, 2025.
+I joined UT San Antonio on August 1, 2023 as professor and chair of computer science.
+Beginning June 1, 2025, I am Interim Dean of our new College of AI, Cyber and Computing.

 Dean’s Welcome.
 It is my privilege to serve the UT San Antonio community as your interim dean.
 I strive to support all of us—students, staff, and faculty—in pursuing our professional successes.
 I wish to foster an environment where all are respected and valued members of our community.

-Please see information about the degree programs which will be stewarded by our new college and some of your questions answered here.
+Please see information about the degree programs stewarded by our new college and some of your questions answered here.
 Please email me to share any questions, ideas, and suggestions!

 Future and prospective CS majors (and parents and other family members): please see my FAQs about our computer science undergraduate and graduate programs.